 Zinc is common enough—it is even a dietary requirement.
-Humans should typically ingest between eight and eleven milligrams per day (often through red meat, nuts and grains).
+Humans should typically ingest between eight and eleven milligrams per day (often through red meat, nuts, and grains).
 However, lawsuits alleging zinc toxicity of denture creams are showcasing how too much of a good thing can be harmful.
-A study in Neurology reports that some patients who used denture cream were exposed to at least 330 milligrams of zinc daily—far more than the maximum daily allowance of 40 milligrams.
+A study in Neurology reports that some patients who used denture cream received exposure to at least 330 milligrams of zinc daily—far more than the maximum daily allowance of 40 milligrams.
 This and other studies form the basis for many of the existing denture cream lawsuits.

-Though reducing zinc intake to normal levels can help, oftentimes the damage is not reversible, and there is no cure.
+Though reducing zinc intake to normal levels can help, often the damage is not reversible, and there is no cure.
 Victims injured by denture cream may have extensive medical and other needs, which they cannot afford on their own.
 For example, they may need wheelchairs, transportation, and help working around the house or performing normal activities.
 Regardless, these are significant injuries that severely limit victims’ independence.

 2013 Update: These cases are mostly over.
 Some of them settled for millions of dollars.